MENU

 SECOND TERM

-In this term you will be applying the skills gained in your first term to several projects and live briefs from within specialism disciplines.
-You will also explore various themes relevant to environmental, social, and political issues as you develop your portfolio and prepare for university interviews.
+In the second term, you will apply the skills gained in your first term to projects and live briefs from within your specialist discipline.
+You will also explore a variety of themes relevant to environmental, social, and political issues as you develop your critical and contextual skills and prepare for university interviews.

 THIRD TERM

-You will consolidate your practice through a self-directed project.
-At the end of term, you will showcase your work through an exhibition or show and celebrate your achievements at our graduation ceremony.
+In the third term, you will consolidate your practice through an agreed proposal and self-directed project.
+At the end of term, you will showcase your work through an exhibition or screening and celebrate your achievements at our graduation ceremony.

 In this unit, students will undertake a diagnostic investigation into visual language and creative practices.
-This exploratory investigation allows students to become familiar with and experiment within a range of creative disciplines related to their chosen subject as part of their journey to, or reinforcement of, further specialism in Unit 2 or 3.
+This exploratory investigation allows students to become familiar with and experiment within a range of creative disciplines related to their chosen subject as part of their journey to, or reinforcement of, further specialism in Unit 2.

 Imagine the world in 100 years; how will it have changed?
-You will create a world outline, character design and environment design.
-During practical workshops, you will build a jointed paper puppet of your character and shoot an animated stop motion sequence against your environment background.
+You will create a world outline, character design and environment design using drawing, collage or photography.
+During practical workshops, you will learn how to make a storyboard, build a jointed paper puppet of your character and shoot an animated sequence against your environment background using stop motion software.

-In small groups, you will devise a short story taking place in the room of a hotel.
-You will design and build a miniature scale model of the set with props, light it, and make a short animation or film based on a storyboard.
-You will also design a poster for your film.
-Workshops on set design, modelmaking, cinematography, 3-point lighting and Dragonframe stop-motion software will support you in creating your project.
+In small groups, you will design and build a miniature scale model of a set with props, light it, and film a short video using light and shadow to create a mood.
+Workshops on set design, modelmaking, cinematography and 3-point lighting will support you in creating your project.
+You will also explore how sound is integral to cinematic experiences and learn to create a soundscape to immerse and influence your audience.

-You will write a beat sheet and a 2-3 page script in which a person interacts with a past version of themselves.
+You will write a beat sheet and a 2-3 page script in which a person interacts with an identical version of themselves.
 You will then direct, film and edit a live action short film, using a green screen for at least one shot.
-You will present your film as a physical installation, using a projector and objects, or using screens in an unusual way.
+Practical workshops in using DSLR cameras, microphones and digital video editing, and lectures on scriptwriting and production planning will support you in your project.
+Then, inspired by video art exhibitions we will visit, you will re-edit your film to be presented as a multimedia installation.

 *Projects are examples and may change from year to year depending on the nature of live projects working with external partners, current exhibitions and visits planned and emerging new trends